mbalar/ds_tutorial/_posts/2016-10-10-getting-setup-python-for-data-science.md

 ### Jupyter Notebook

-Once installed, you'll want to launch Juptyer, an interactive notebook that allows you to mainly run code, but also can include text, images, links, etc. Notebooks are easy to share and can help you craft a cohesive story around your analysis.
+Once installed, launch Juptyer, an interactive notebook that allows you to mainly run code, but also can include text, images, links, etc. Notebooks are easy to share and can help you craft a cohesive story around your analysis.

 Whether you're on Windows or Mac, entering "jupyter notebook" in a terminal will open the Jupyter Notebook App in your web browser: